wuxxin/infra-shared/README.md

 - `systemd` - service, socker, path, timer, nspawn machine container
 - `podman` - build Container images, run Container using quadlet systemd container
 - `saltstack`
-    - additional local embedded/iot build environments
+    - local build environments and local services
     - remote fcos config update using butane to saltstack translation and execution
 - `mkdocs` - documentation using markdown and mermaid
 - `libvirt` - simulation of machines using the virtualization api supporting qemu and kvm